Sharpsburg in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 39° 27.142′ N, 77° 44.622′ W. Marker is in Sharpsburg, Maryland, in Washington County.
-Marker can be reached from Harpers Ferry Road, on the right when traveling north.
+It can be reached from Harpers Ferry Road, on the right when traveling north.
 Located at the end of a trail to Hawkins Zouave Monument.
 The 8th Conn. monument is located on private property adjacent to the National Park boundary.
 Touch for map.
 Marker is in this post office area: Sharpsburg MD 21782, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Brigadier General Isaac P. Rodman (within shouting distance of this marker); 9th New York Infantry (within shouting distance of this marker); Kemper's (Va) Brigade (approx. 0.2 miles away); Longstreet's Command (approx. 0.2 miles away); Jackson's Command (approx. 0.2 miles away); Wise (Virginia) Artillery (approx. 0.2 miles away); Ninth Army Corps (approx. 0.2 miles away); a different marker also named Longstreet's Command (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Brigadier General Isaac P. Rodman (within shouting distance of this marker); 9th New York Infantry (within shouting distance of this marker); Kemper's (Va) Brigade (approx. 0.2 miles away); Longstreet's Command (approx. 0.2 miles away); Jackson's Command (approx. 0.2 miles away); Wise (Virginia) Artillery (approx. 0.2 miles away); Ninth Army Corps (approx. 0.2 miles away); a different marker also named Longstreet's Command (approx. 0.2 miles away).
 Touch for a list and map of all markers in Sharpsburg.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Connecticut Monuments at Antietam